sjpierce/SAWpaper/README.md

   - Copy Xiaowan’s custom functions from `CRM_Spanish_2020-2-3.Rmd` into R scripts under `R/` folder and add roxygen documentation to generate help file.
+  - Fix check() warning about Undocumented data sets: ‘df\_corr’ ‘df\_crm’.
+All user-level objects in a package should have documentation entries.
+See chapter ‘Writing R documentation files’ in the ‘Writing R Extensions’ manual.

 ## Associated Research Paper